-Drones can monitor tree health, track animal locations and migration patterns, and even locate or communicate with lost or malicious persons.
-Moreover, drones are far more efficient and cost-effective compared to the traditional methods of data collection, surveying and mapping, not to mention being able to reach places that are dangerous or impossible for humans to safely navigate.
+Drones can monitor tree health, track animal locations and migration patterns, even locate or communicate with lost or malicious persons.
+The technologies are far more efficient and cost-effective compared to the traditional methods of data collection.
+Additionally, agile drones can reach places that are dangerous or impossible for humans to safely navigate.
 To note a few applications, we will discuss drones in tree disease detection and prevention, wildlife monitoring and human interaction (security, as well as search and rescue).

 Tree Disease Detection and Prevention

 Historically, the most plausible way to monitor the health of forests involved large scale aviation or massive time commitments from manual labour.
-This could involve hours spent in forests, counting and measuring trees to record varying heights and girths, or alternatively spending tens of thousands of pounds on piloted aircraft to survey the area and collect mediocre data – bearing in mind that manned craft come with their own limitations in terms of mobility and getting close enough to the ground to gather sufficiently accurate data.
+This could involve hours spent in forests, counting and measuring trees to record varying heights and girths, or alternatively spending tens of thousands of pounds on piloted aircraft to survey the area and collect mediocre data.
+Bear in mind that manned craft comes with its own limitations in terms of mobility and getting close enough to the ground to gather sufficiently accurate data.

-As an example, in the UK foresters are encountering a critical problem in countering a disease that affects not the height of the trees (something easily identified through traditional aircraft surveying), but rather the girth.
-Helicopter or aeroplane photography cannot capture enough detail to differentiate the individual trees’ girth, so the only option for the panicked foresters was to send out individuals on foot with tape measures to record the width of each tree and compile manual data tables to track and report on forest health.
-This is an extremely time consuming and tedious process that has been dramatically enhanced and expedited through the integration of drone technology.
+In the UK, foresters are encountering a critical problem in fighting a disease that affects not the height of the trees (something easily identified through traditional aircraft surveying), but rather the girth.
+Helicopter or aeroplane photography could not capture enough detail to differentiate the individual trees’ girth, so the only option for the panicked foresters was to send out individuals on foot with tape measures to record the width of each tree and compile manual data tables to track and report on forest health.
+This is an extremely time consuming and tedious process that has been dramatically expedited through the integration of drone technology.